|

 But you didn't expect Furyu the Budo Journal to end with that pat answer, did you?
 Of course not.

 Here's the harder, more involved answer.
-Certainly "style" or "school" is a good shorthand definition of ryu.
+Certainly "style" or

 But upon further reflection, ryu appended to a martial arts system encompasses much more than just a